STORIES

 This year, four outstanding films were recognized:

 Alyssa shared: “Winning felt surreal—like flying on the biggest drop of a rollercoaster, but without throwing up afterward.
-It made me realise: I can do something.
+It made me realize: I can do something.
 Even though I’m imperfect and weird, what I create matters.”

 Alexander received the award, stating: “Reading your ‘Last Heartsong’ helped me understand what it means to live with a heartsong—something I’ve struggled with for years.
 Making this film allowed me to mourn my grandfather for the first time and showed me that what I do matters.”
 He concluded: “Thank you for changing my life and showing me I am capable of more greatness than I ever imagined.”